codesilva/codesilva.github.io/_drafts/last-railsconf-packing-everything.md

 ## The perfect closing keynote

-The closing keynote will be given by Aaron Patterson, aka Tenderlove, one of the most beloved figures in the Rails community.
+The closing keynote will be given by Aaron Patterson, aka Tenderlove, one of the most beloved figures in the Rails and Ruby community.

 I watched a lot of his talks.
 He's smart, funny and has a great way of explaining things, even the complex ones.
 There couldn't be a better person to close the last RailsConf ever.

 Indeed, Tenderlove is right about everything.
 I'm looking forward to his talk, which promises to be a celebration of the Rails community and its history.

 # The Future of PWAs on Rails

+As a speaker I have my own expectations for my talk, `The Future Of: PWAs on Rails`.
+The TL;DR is that I want to show the value of PWAs, their building blocks, how to integrate them with Rails and how this fits into the Rails philosophy and tools.

+I've been doing nice experiments with Workbox and Rails Generators - such a great tool.
+PWAs on Rails don't need to be tedious.
+With the power of these two tools we can make it simple and joyful to build PWAs with Rails.

+# Beyond

+Ruby Central will continue, focusing on the Ruby language and its community.
+The Rails Foundation will take care of the Rails framework and its ecosystem.
+This is a good thing: both organizations will be able to focus on their specific needs and goals.

+I'm looking forward to see you at RailsConf 2025!
+See you in Philadelphia!

 ---